 The EU General Data Protection Regulation (GDPR) is the most comprehensive change to EU data privacy law in decades.
 It took effect on the 25th May 2018.
-The Hunter team worked hard to prepare for GDPR and ensure we fulfill its obligations.
+We work hard to comply with the GDPR and apply its principles as we build new services.

 The GDPR regulation applies to any EU residents' data, regardless of where the processor or controller is located.
 This means that if you’re using Hunter from the US to reach out to other US corporations, the regulation doesn’t affect you.
 But if some of your customers or leads are in the EU, you should pay attention to it.